2008 Liechtenstein tax affair: Early reactions

-The principality of Liechtenstein is directly affected by the affair as the LGT Bank is owned by the reigning princely family of Liechtenstein.
+Liechtenstein was directly affected by the affair as the LGT Bank is owned by the reigning House of Liechtenstein.
 The affair overshadowed the previously planned visit of Otmar Hasler, the Prime Minister of Liechtenstein, to Berlin on February 19, 2008, to meet with the Minister of Finance, Peer Steinbrück, and the Chancellor, Angela Merkel.
 Merkel asked for help in the investigation and cooperation in prevention of tax evasion, pointing out that Liechtenstein provided the US Internal Revenue Service with some data but not the German Ministry of Finances.

 The newspaper Die Welt described the event as a "government crisis".
-The Regent of Liechtenstein, Alois, Hereditary Prince of Liechtenstein, called the investigations an "attack" on Liechtenstein by the Federal Republic and is considering legal remedies.
-The German government has been criticized for working with secret bank data that was stolen by the informant.
+Alois, Hereditary Prince of Liechtenstein, called the investigations an "attack" on Liechtenstein by Germany and considered legal remedies.
+The German government was criticized for working with secret bank data that was stolen by the informant.
 The head prosecutor of Liechtenstein Robert Wallner initiated an indictment "against unknown perpetrators for the violation of company secrets for a foreign country".
 Also, two lawyers in Berlin initiated lawsuits against the BND and the Federal government claiming among others "infidelity toward the taxpayer" and "spying of data".

-The German government, on the other hand, is considering a coordinated international action: according to internal sources of the Ministry of Finances Liechtenstein supposedly lives to "a good part from the business of evading taxes".
+The German government, on the other hand, considered a coordinated international action: according to internal sources of the Ministry of Finances it stated that Liechtenstein supposedly lives to "a good part from the business of evading taxes".
 The government may consider a number of possible actions: Liechtenstein is about to join the Schengen Agreement which would eliminate its border controls towards Austria, and Germany's consent is required; Germany could impose fees on transfers of currency, place taxes on business activities of its citizens in Liechtenstein, and require them to prove that their activities there are legitimate.
 Furthermore, it counts on the support of other governments who also feel the sting of tax evasion.

-Questions have also been raised within Germany as to the internal legality of the matter.
-Concerns have been voiced that the actions taken by BND were outside the agency's national security (and constitutional) remit, with attention also focusing on the wider ethical debate as to whether BND was justified in paying a €4m bribe to a bank official in a foreign country (with financing and approval from both the German chancellery and finance ministry).
+Questions were also raised within Germany as to the internal legality of the matter.
+Concerns were voiced that the actions taken by BND were outside the agency's national security (and constitutional) remit, with attention also focusing on the wider ethical debate as to whether BND was justified in paying a €4m bribe to a bank official in a foreign country (with financing and approval from both the German chancellery and finance ministry).
 In March 2009 Germany announced that it will not grant judicial assistance to Liechtenstein in the prosecution of the assumed perpetrator, claiming Ordre public overrides its duty to do so under the European Mutual Legal Assistance Agreement.